100 Pure Essential Oils For Candle Making

 READ

-Michael'S Candle Making Kit
+Renaissance Candle Making

 The seventh thing to consider is the amount of essential oil you use.
 The amount of essential oil you use will depend on the type of oil you use and the type of wax you use.
 You will need more oil if you are using a soy wax than if you are using a paraffin wax.